The Latest | Israel appears set to reinvade a city in Gaza filled with displaced civilians

 JERUSALEM -- The Israeli military says a soldier has been killed by a roadside explosion in the northern West Bank.

-Israeli media say the explosion took place in Nur Shams – the urban refugee camp near the city of Tulkarem where the army has been operating in recent days.
+Israel's army said the explosion took place in Nur Shams — an urban refugee camp near the city of Tulkarem where the military has been operating in recent days.

 Earlier Monday, the army announced the death of another soldier killed in fighting in the southern Gaza Strip.